 This will be your main sales channel.
-KDP (Kindle Direct Publishing) will get your book onto Kindle, while Smashwords handles all other channels.
-If you want, you can manually submit your ebook to Kobo, iBooks, Barnes & Noble, etc., but for a small royalty percentage, Smashwords saves a lot of hassle and distributes to more bookstores than you knew existed.
+Amazon KDP (Kindle Direct Publishing) will get your book onto Kindle, while Smashwords handles all other channels.
+If you want, you can manually submit your ebook to Kobo, iTunes, Nook, etc., but for a small royalty percentage, Smashwords saves a lot of hassle and distributes to more bookstores than you knew existed.

 You’ll use a print-on-demand (POD) service for this.
-Decide whether you want to use CreateSpace, Lulu, IngramSpark, or otherwise.
+Decide whether you want to use Amazon KDP (formerly CreateSpace), Lulu, IngramSpark, or otherwise.

-Caution: Do not choose a self-publishing service that asks for payment up front.
+Caution: Never choose a self-publishing service that asks for payment up front.
 They should take a percentage of your royalties, not an up-front investment.
-For this reason, I do not recommend iUniverse.
+If an agent or publisher asks you for money, run.

 Don’t release your book until you’ve edited, revised, and checked that thing over like a TSA agent with a rubber glove.
 Here’s my recommended editing process.